finnthedawg/ml_svm/README.md

   <img width="350"  src="./figures/2svmrbf.png">
 </p>

-This classified the data set using 170 support vectors and obtained an average precision and recall score of 0.96 respectively.
+This classified the data set using 170 support vectors which obtained an average precision and recall score of 0.96 respectively.
 The confusion matrix for this model is:
 And the following confusion matrix:
 ```
           precision    recall  f1-score   support